Latin American corridor into the US

 What concentrated regional past-performance costs in America.

-The Latin American operator entering the United States with strong product-market fit at home and across the region faces a US procurement gate that does not score against the past-performance the firm carries.
+The Latin American operator entering the United States with strong product-market fit at home and across the region faces a US procurement gate that does not score against the past-performance GMA carries.
 The US enterprise buyer is filtering on category anchor, outcome claim, US peer set, and past-performance evidence in US-recognised commercial structures.
 The Brazilian, Mexican, Argentine, Colombian, or Chilean operator typically arrives with case material concentrated in regional buyers, regional revenue, and regional project execution.
-The US procurement officer reads it as parallel-and-irrelevant rather than as US-applicable.
+The US procurement officer judges it as parallel-and-irrelevant rather than as US-applicable.
 The materials are not weak.
 They are filed under the wrong frame.

 The LatAm operator does not have a track-record problem.
 The operator has a frame problem.
-The work is to refile the same evidence under the headings the US procurement officer is actually reading.
+The work is to refile the same evidence under the headings the US procurement officer is actually evaluation.
 House view on Latin American entry

 How engagements start